Steve Binder: Star Wars Holiday Special

 The Star Wars Holiday Special was a 1978 two-hour prime-time special on CBS that was directed by Binder, starring the original cast of Star Wars along with actors such as Art Carney and Bea Arthur.
 It combined the Star Wars universe with the traditional television variety show.
 Generally, the Star Wars Holiday Special has received a large amount of criticism, both from Star Wars fans and the general public.
 David Hofstede, author of What Were They Thinking?: The 100 Dumbest Events in Television History, ranked the holiday special at number one, calling it "the worst two hours of television ever."

 Podcast appearances

-Binder has appeared on Peter Anthony’s The Stuph File (July 4, 2016), Ken Reid's TV Guidance Counselor (July 15, 2016), The Gilbert Gottfried Amazing Colossal Podcast (November 7, 2016), Skywalking Through Neverland (November 17, 2016), Ed Robertson’s TV Confidential (March 2017), Inside The Music (April 30, 2020), and Mark Malkoff’s The Carson Podcast (November 26, 2020).
+Binder has appeared on Peter Anthony's The Stuph File (July 4, 2016), Ken Reid's TV Guidance Counselor (July 15, 2016), The Gilbert Gottfried Amazing Colossal Podcast (November 7, 2016), Skywalking Through Neverland (November 17, 2016), Ed Robertson's TV Confidential (March 2017), Inside The Music (April 30, 2020), and Mark Malkoff’s The Carson Podcast (November 26, 2020).

 Legacy

 Binder is portrayed by Jack Noseworthy in the 2005 CBS TV miniseries Elvis.
 Dacre Montgomery portrayed Binder in the 2022 film biography of Elvis Presley.
+In 2023, a documentary which focused primarily on Binder's experience while producing Elvis' 1968 comeback special, titled Reinventing Elvis: The '68 Comeback, was released on Paramount Plus.